stevana/stateful-pbt-with-fakes/README.md

     Got: Size_ 1

-We can see that all queues of size `1` now work, because this test starts by creating a queue of size `2`, so we’ve made progress.
-But taking the absolute value isn’t the correct way to calculate the size (even though it works for queues of size `1`), the following is the correct way to do it:
+We can see that all queues of size `1` now work, because this test starts by creating a queue of size `2`, so we've made progress.
+But taking the absolute value isn't the correct way to calculate the size (even though it works for queues of size `1`), the following is the correct way to do it: